-5.15 Not all local housing need will necessarily be addressed by affordable housing provision on market-led housing development.
+5.14 Not all local housing need will necessarily be addressed by affordable housing provision on market-led housing development.
 Where this is the case, in exceptional circumstances, rural exception housing will be allowed when it meets the criteria in Policy H.04.
-Where the criteria in Policy H.04 and other development plan policy is fulfilled self-build may be appropriate as such rural exception housing.